luca97vale/project-wolfssl/README.md

 # Project-wolfssl
 In this repo you can find a simple wolfSSL chat, a TCP chat and a openSSL or wolfSSL send file program.

-## WolfSSL chat
+# WolfSSL chat
-location: ./code/wolfSSL
-It is a threaded chat with ncurses.
-To create executable file you have to install wolfSSL and ncurses
+In this project, to create executable file you have to install wolfSSL and ncurses

 wolfssl: https://github.com/wolfSSL/wolfssl.git